alpiepho/pwa-presentation/README.md

-This is also hosted in GH-Pages [here](https://alpiepho.github.io/pwa-presentation/).
+This is hosted in GH-Pages [here](https://alpiepho.github.io/pwa-presentation/).